Looking to blast some tunes? Check out these 8 Android music players

 I used Apollo when I rooted my devices.
 Can't match PowerAmp, but definitely comes #2.

+Apollo is meh!
+Rocket Player is the best free alternative with cool options and good preset equalizers and the Pro equalizers are top notch!
+And the Dev is very active and humble!
 In all, as long as the music players include their own media scanner, I'm cool with it, but this is so rare and often results in duplicated albums for some of my ripped music!!
 Apollo is currently frozen in my phone!

 I tried Power Amp a few years ago and didn't like something about it, though I can't remember what.
 I then tried Player Pro and have been using it ever sense.
 Works and sounds great, but you have to get the DSP pack for the best sound.
 The equalizer is much better with the DSP pack.